-Another version is to run on empty most of the time.
+Another version is to run on empty.
 Like watching the low fuel light we pray we’ll get wherever we’re going.
 Then we plan to stop for a refill.

-This weekend, that half day next week, or perhaps we are hanging on for the next holiday is not satisfying and it doesn’t work long term and invariably these breaks never come.
+This weekend, that half day next week, or perhaps we are hanging on for the next holiday.
+It’s not satisfying and it doesn’t work long term.
+Invariably the breaks never come.

 Then there’s the topping up type of so called self care.
-Like shoving a fiver of fuel in every other day we grab a wee sit down for 5 mins, declaring how knackered we are, before leaping up and on to the next task.
+Like shoving a fiver of fuel in every other day we grab a wee sit down for 5 mins, declaring how knackered we are.
+Then we leaping up and get on to the next task.
 We feel tired all the time and have to do a lot of pushing through.